Comparison Last updated: May 2026

 GEO vs SEO - What's the Difference and Do You Need Both?

-GEO (Generative Engine Optimisation) focuses on getting cited in AI answers.
-SEO focuses on ranking in search results.
-Here's how they differ, where they overlap, and why most businesses need both.
+GEO focuses on getting cited in AI answers.
+SEO focuses on search rankings.
+How they differ, where they overlap, and why you need both.

 OM